Texas Child Custody 101: Understanding Basic Terminology

 If You Are Divorcing, You Need an Experienced Central Texas Family Law Attorney

 If you are going through a divorce, it is only natural that you put your children’s well-being first.
-Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas has the dedication, experience, and skill to aggressively advocate for a child custody arrangement that works for you.
-Mr. Pritchard is here to help, so please contact or call us at (254) 220-4225 today.
+Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Central Texas has the dedication, experience, and skill to aggressively advocate for a child custody arrangement that works for you.
+Mr. Pritchard is here to help, so please contact us online or call us at (254) 781-4222 today.

 Categories: